lordrasmus/WunderBar-firmware-release/README.md

 ### This repository contains the firmware source files for the WunderBar hardware.
 Please check the readme files located in the sub-directories for instructions on compiling and flashing the firmware.

+### The hardware design files (Altium Designer Project, Schematics & layout in PDF, gerbers and BOM) can be found here: https://github.com/relayr/wunderbar-hardware

 ##Project structure:

 * The **"/USB_MSD_Device_bootloader_v1.0"** directory contains the USB Mass Storage Device Bootloader for the Kinetis K24 MCU.
 This is useful to update the firmware over USB using the drag and drop method.